 Text Panel: This panel allow you to publish any custom message with preconfigure topic.

 Log Panel: Log panel will display received message for the configured topic.
-You can enable or disable the received message timestamp and set max number of visible messages.
+You can enable or disable the received message time-stamp and set max number of visible messages.
+Press delete button to clear message queue.
 This panel is useful to debug your application.

 I hope this tutorial is helpful.
 If you have any specific question please leave a comment.
 In case you find any bug or want a new feature please mention.
 Also please don’t forget to put positive feedback at play store.